baibaratsky/php-mailgun/README.md

 ```

 ###Yii extension
 Yii users can use this library as an extension.
-Just put *php-mailgun* in your extensions directory and add some code in *components* section of your config file:
+Just put *php-mailgun* in your extensions directory and add some code in the *components* section of your config file:
 ```php
 ...
     'components' => array(